-Qi is a family of three typeface designs I'm currently finishing.
-Depending on whether or not I decide to bring a fourth sibling into the family — Qi Outline — this type family should be available on MyFonts.com toward the end of this summer.
+Qi is a family of six Art Deco typeface designs I recently finished.
+Copies of these fonts are available for sale on MyFonts and Fontspring.
+(Get 'em while they're still hot).
 The fonts contain all the European characters, diacritical marks, numerals, punctuation and other glyphs that should be expected in any good font.
-I plan to make each style available in both OpenType, TrueType and web type versions.
+Each style comes in both OpenType, TrueType and web type versions.

 People keep asking me how to pronounce Qi and where I got the name.
-Well, I'm not sure of the pronunciation.
+Well, I'm not sure of the pronunciation — I don't think I've tried to pronounce it.
 I mostly chose the name because I liked the way the uppercase Q and the lowercase i looked together.
-I suppose you're free to pronounce it any way you'd like.
+I suppose you're free to pronounce it any way you might like.